Goober Pyle

 Goober Pyle is a fictional character in the American TV sitcom The Andy Griffith Show and its sequel series Mayberry RFD.
 He was played by George Lindsey.
 Lindsey first read for the part of Gomer Pyle, Goober's cousin, which went to actor-singer Jim Nabors.
 The two actors had similar backgrounds; Lindsey was from Jasper, Alabama, while Nabors was from Sylacauga, Alabama.

-The character was once introduced by Andy Taylor (played by Andy Griffith) as Goober Beasley, but he was referred to as Goober Pyle for most of his time on the show.
+They were the show's comic relief.
+Lindsey was hired to fill the void when Gomer was spun off to his own TV series, Gomer Pyle, USMC.
+During season five, Goober was initially referred to as Goober Beasley.
+To solidify the connection to Gomer, Goober's surname was changed to "Pyle."
 Lindsey wrote a book, Goober in a Nutshell, about his experience playing Goober.

 Character

-The cousin of Gomer Pyle, Goober was initially often referred to by Gomer but never seen until his appearance in the episode "Fun Girls," which was the only Andy Griffith Show episode in which the two appeared together.
-Goober later appeared in an episode of Gomer Pyle, USMC.
+Goober is a cousin of Gomer Pyle, who often referred to Goober.
+Goober's first appearance is in the episode "Fun Girls" which is the only Andy Griffith Show episode in which Gomer and Goober appear together.
+Both Pyle cousins worked at Wally's Filling Station.
+Goober later appears in an episode of Gomer Pyle, U.S.M.C..

-Both Pyle cousins worked at Wally's Filling Station, though not together, and were the show's comic relief.
-Lindsey was hired to fill the void when Gomer was spun off to join the United States Marine Corps.
-During season five, Goober was initially referred to as "Goober Beasley."
-To solidify the connection to Gomer, Goober's surname was changed to "Pyle."